troyhirni/pyro/README.md

 will also continue separately.
 Any updates to pyro will (sooner or later) be reflected in aimy, and any needs discovered in the development of aimy will help determine the course of pyro's development.

+## update

+This version adopts the great improvements from pyrox.fs; csv and tfile objects now perform much more smoothly across python 2 and 3, the file wrappers are more consistent in calling conventions, and the directory class Dir has added features to make opening files much easier.
+The data.pdq module has regressed a bit in preparation for sharing the param module classes between Query and other classes soon to come, but it's still a great way to explore and manipulate file data.
+The format and Base classes have remained largely the same.